SQL Server Native Client

 SNAC, or SQL Server Native Client, is a term that has been used interchangeably to refer to ODBC and OLE DB drivers for SQL Server.

-NOTE: It is not recommended to use this driver for new development.
-The new OLE DB provider is called the Microsoft OLE DB Driver for SQL Server (MSOLEDBSQL) which will be updated with the most recent server features going forward.
+The SQL Server Native Client (SQLNCLI) remains deprecated and it is not recommended to use it for new development work.
+Instead, use the new Microsoft OLE DB Driver for SQL Server (MSOLEDBSQL) which will be updated with the most recent server features.

-For more information and to download the SNAC or ODBC Drivers, visit SNAC lifecycle explained.
+For more information and to download the SNAC or ODBC Drivers, see the SNAC lifecycle explained blog post.
+For more information on ODBC Driver for SQL Server, see Microsoft ODBC Driver for SQL Server.

 Information on the SQL Server Native Client features released with SQL Server 2012 (11.x), the last available version of SQL Server native Client: